 Indi (our totally awesome daughter) has a cow’s milk protein allergy.

 She’s also allergic to beef, including beef gelatine.
 (And soya.)
 Basically, the whole cow doesn’t agree with her!
 The bones, the flesh, and the milk!
+According to a Pediatric Dermatology expert, skin allergies are a common condition that require professional care in order to avoid complications.
 Here I present you with 23 truths of parenting (and breastfeeding) a child with allergies.
 How many can you relate to?
 Leave a comment if I’ve forgotten one!

 1. There Are Always Emergency Snacks

 In two years I can count the number of times I’ve left the house without emergency food and drink supplies on one hand.
 When I haven’t got a snack stash on me, it’s because we’re probably on our way to buy food at the corner shop a minute away.

 To feel calm about a situation, I have to be prepared for all eventualities.
 So much so, I like to feel able to feed a thousand children and adults at any given time, even if I’m going out somewhere to eat!

 My husband smirks when I draw a snack from my handbag with great speed and pride.
 But, when I’m able to distract Indi with a snack after trying to explain to tell her she can’t have the thing she wants because it will make her ill, he soon changes his tune!

 2. There’s Always A Full Change Of Clothes, Right Down To The Socks